Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: Bounding using

 \section{Bounding $\|\Pi_0(u-u_h)\|_{\Hilbert }$ using $\gamma_{\rm dv}(\operator)$}

-To prove the bound \eqref{eq:qo_abs} in Theorem \ref{thm:abs1}, it is sufficient to prove this bound under the assumption of existence.
-Indeed, by the assumed uniqueness of the solution to $\operator u=f$, the bound \eqref{eq:qo_abs} under the assumption of existence implies uniqueness of $u_h$, and uniqueness implies existence for the finite-dimensional Galerkin linear system.
-From now on, therefore, we assume that $u_h$ exists.
+To prove the bound \eqref{eq:qo_abs} in Theorem \ref{thm:abs1}, we claim that it is sufficient to prove this bound under the assumption that $u_h$ exists.
+To justify this claim, observe that since $u_h$ is the solution of a finite-dimensional linear system, the statements ``under the assumption that $u_h$ exists, $u_h$ is unique" and ``$u_h$ exists and is unique" are equivalent.
+Once the bound \eqref{eq:qo_abs} is established under the assumption that $u_h$ exists, setting $f=0$ and using that then (by one of the assumptions in Theorem \ref{thm:abs1}) $u=0$, we find that $u_h=0$; i.e., under the assumption that $u_h$ exists, $u_h$ is unique, and hence $u_h$ exists and is unique by the above equivalence.
+From now on, therefore, we assume that $u_h$ exists and seek to prove \eqref{eq:qo_abs}.

 The main result of this section is the following.

 \ble Given $\operator$ satisfying Assumption \ref{ass:1}, define $\Pi_0$ by \eqref{eq:Pi0}, $\gamma_{\rm dv}(\operator)$ by \eqref{eq:gamma_dv}.
 Given $u\in \Hilbert$, assume that the solution $u_h\in \Hilbert_h$ of \eqref{eq:Gog} exists.
 Then \beq \N{\Pi_0(u-u_h)}_{\Hilbert } \leq C \Big( \N{(I-\Pi_h)u }_{\Hilbert } + \gamma_{\rm dv}(\operator) \N{u-u_h}_{\Hilbert } \Big). \eeq \ele